Daoi/CaresTracker/Documentation/git.md

 - `git branch`: lists all of your local branches
 - `git checkout <branch-name>`: lets you switch to a branch
     - ex. `git checkout develop`
+- `git stash`: you cannot switch between branches if you have uncommitted changes in your local branch, so if you don't want to commit them you can "save them" by running this command
+    - if you want to get your changes back, run `git stash pop` after returning to the branch
 - `git status`: shows the files which have uncommitted changes
 - `git add <file-name>`: adds changes to the staging tree -- changes must be staged before they can be committed
 - `git commit -m 'commit message'`: commits the staged changes along with a message detailing what they are